WELCOME — and get involved!

-We meet on 1st Monday of every month at 7pm at our KCRP Headquarters, located at 9481 Silverdale Way NW, STE 235 Silverdale, WA 98383 (Google Map link here).
+We meet on 1st Monday of every month with an issues discussion at 6pm and our board meeting at 7pm in our KCRP Headquarters, located at 9481 Silverdale Way NW, STE 235 Silverdale, WA 98383 (Google Map link here).

 Dear Voter, Off-year elections (e.g. odd numbered years) are often ignored by voters.
 These ballots are filled with mostly non-partisan positions, which makes it more difficult to know how to vote.
 These races, however, are important and the experience gained by candidates and elected officials filling these positions often leads to higher office.
 The people